salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 === Exclude Post Type ===

-To remove Wp Permalink Manager **form** from any post type, add the filter that looks like this:
+To remove Permalink Editor **form** from any post type, add the filter that looks like this:

 `
 function team_kcg_exclude_post_type( $post_type ) {